Arizona California Florida Georgia Nevada New Mexico South Carolina Texas

 The distance from tee to cup varies greatly, but generally it is from 100 to 600 yards.
 The length and difficulty of the hole determine the par, the number of strokes that a good golfer would need to put the ball into the cup.
 After 18 holes, the player with the lowest number of strokes is the winner of that round.

-Traditionally, a golf hole is either a par-three, -four or -five; some par-six holes exist, but are not usually found on traditional golf courses.
+Traditionally, a golf hole is either a par-three, par-four or par-five; some par-six holes exist, but are not usually found on traditional golf courses.
 A hole is classified by its par, the number of strokes a skilled golfer should require to complete play of the hole.

 For example, a skilled golfer expects to reach the green on a par-four hole in two strokes, one drive from the tee and another, second, stroke to the green, and then roll the ball into the hole in two putts for par.In every form of play, the goal is to play as few strokes per round as possible.